dorontal/consciousness/README.md

 # consciousness/README.md

-This repository contains my (Doron Tal's) thoughts toward a theory of consciousness.
+This repository contains Doron Tal's thoughts toward a theory of consciousness.

 For a start, all thoughts, ideas, arguments are in this `README.md`